MachineVisionTeam/instance-segmentation/Hover-Net/docs/index.rst

 Key Features
 ~~~~~~~~~~~~

-- Data preparation pipeline for PanNuke dataset
+* Data preparation pipeline for PanNuke dataset
-- Implementation of HoverNet architecture
+* Implementation of HoverNet architecture
-- Training and inference scripts
+* Training and inference scripts
-- Visualization tools for results
+* Visualization of results